Nickolay-Martynenko/GRB-X-Ray-Afterglow/inference/README.md

 ```
 (GRB_env) $ python ./utilities/score_samples.py <input-file>
 ```
 You can set the name of the output csv file via `-o` option.
-To plot the real and reconstructed lightcurves, pass `--plot_lightcurves` option.
+To plot the real (rebinned) data points and reconstructed lightcurve for all processed events, pass `--plot_lightcurves` option.

 Instead of using default configuration, it is possible to use non-default architectures available in [`/models/AutoEncoder/Architectures`](/models/AutoEncoder/Architectures).
 You can also load your own custom pre-trained AutoEncoder model checkpoint file `best.ckpt` together with a scoring function[^1] `scoring.joblib` from a local directory.